1997-2002 Pontiac Firebird

 Tools needed: Panel tool, cordless drill, 1/8" bit, Phillips screwdriver, protective eyewear

-Bass in your Firebird
+Bass in your Pontiac Firebird

 If you like hearing a healthy rumble from your car's sound system to go along with the one coming from the exhaust pipes, there are plenty of ways to make that happen in your Firebird.
 The coupe's rear hatch area offers enough space to install something big and bold, and we've seen plenty of both over the years.
 If you don't have t-tops to store, you have a 37" W x 13" H x 7"/12" D space.
-If you do, it's 40" W x 8" H x 8"/17" D.
+If you do, it's 40" W x 8" H x 8"/17" D. Or you could just install a compact powered subwoofer.

 Convertible: The convertible is a different matter.
 The top has to go somewhere on sunny days, and that someplace happens to be about where you'd install a big enclosed subwoofer.
-The best bass option for the ragtop is a compact powered sub.
+The best bass option for the ragtop is a powered sub.
 These surprisingly powerful models will give you the enhanced bass you want, and fit comfortably in the limited (okay, tiny) amount of trunk space available.
 They're also a smart choice for coupe owners who want better bass, but need to retain some storage capacity.

 Here are a couple of other upgrade possiblities for your Firebird: